kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

 * HibernationFixup.kext fix hibernation on your Hackintosh.
 (Required newest Lilu kext)

 ## Tool & Tweak
-* I also install some kext to make my Hackintosh better
+* I also install some kext from 3rd app to make my Hackintosh running better
   * Tick like this on Hackintosh Vietnam Tool

       ![Screenshot](Screenshots/HVT.png)